chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 To set-up the cylinder fluidized bed case, we first fill the bed with particles.

 We first introduce the different sections of the parameter file ``dem-packing-in-lsfb.prm`` needed to run this simulation.

-The parameter is divided into `subsections`, presented individually as follows.

 Mesh
 ~~~~~